nazariosoftwarellc/nazariosoftwarellc.github.io/src/posts/mute-chat-credits.md

-## Mute Chat for BoardGameArena credits
+## Mute Chat for BoardGameArena Credits

 **Mute Chat for BoardGameArena** is made by me, [Kyle Nazario](https://www.kylenazario.com).
 I'm an independent software developer who tries to make useful web extensions.
 Thank you for downloading Mute Chat!